This post was last updated on March 6, 2023.

 Security Risks

-By building a subscription billing system, you take the security risks yourself.
+By building a subscription billing system, you take the information security risks yourself.

 This means that you’ll have to keep upgrading your firewalls and other security measures to prevent outside intrusions.
 Also, you’d have to keep up with the security regulations by different security bodies.